 Sonrai Security delivers an enterprise cloud security platform focused on identity and data protection inside AWS, Azure, and Google Cloud.
 We can show you all the ways data has been accessed in the past and can be accessed in the future.
 Our platform delivers a complete risk model of all identity and data relationships, including activity and movement across cloud accounts, cloud providers, and third-party data stores.

-Sonrai Security enables you to protect the "family jewels" by continuously monitoring critical data inside object stores and databases.
+Sonrai Security enables you to protect the "crown jewels" by continuously monitoring critical data inside object stores and databases.
 You can constantly see where your data is and its classification, what has access to your data and from where as well as what has accessed your data and what has changed.
 Sonrai Security can help with identity security and identity access management across your public cloud.